Podcastindex-org/podcast-namespace/proposal-docs/podping/podping.md

 An additional benefit will derive if feeds signal the name or names of the Hive accounts authorized to send Podpings.
 These authorized Hive accounts will be included in a `<podcast:podpingAuth>` tag

+## API Requirements

+This tag can also contribute to a future API endpoint for the PodcastIndex which can easily return whether or not any given RSS feed is using Podping and return the Hive accounts authorized to send pings.

 ## Specification

 For the `<podcast:podping>` tag there are no attributes.